Frequently Asked Questions

 How are roommates assigned?

-All residential students will complete a housing survey and roommates will be assigned using responses to lifestyle questions.
+All residential students will complete a roommate questionnaire and roommates will be assigned using responses to lifestyle questions.
 Students may request specific roommates–only mutual requests will be considered.
-Hallways will be organized by gender and supervised by ST.ART staff.
+Hallways will be organized by gender assigned at birth and supervised by ST.ART staff.

 Can I request a specific roommate?